Smart Solutions Battling Malaria in Liberia with AI

 Introduction

-On May 15, 2024, the Omdena community proudly presented their innovative project: “Developing an AI-powered App for Predictive Modeling and Forecasting of Malaria Prevention in Liberia”
+On May 15, 2024, the Omdena community proudly presented the project âDeveloping an AI-powered App for Predictive Modeling and Forecasting of Malaria Prevention in Liberia.â

-This project brought together different types of data and used advanced prediction methods to report the patterns in malaria spread and deaths.
-Its goal was to help prevent malaria in Liberia by making it easier to plan ahead and take action early.
-The project aimed to lower malaria cases and deaths, especially among children and pregnant women who are at higher risk.
+The project combined different data sources and predictive modeling techniques to identify patterns in malaria transmission and mortality.
+The goal was to enable proactive planning and early interventionâreducing malaria cases and preventing avoidable deaths, especially among children and pregnant women who are most at risk.

 The Problem

-Malaria remains one of the deadliest diseases globally, particularly affecting children under five and pregnant women.
-In 2020, Africa accounted for 95% of malaria cases and 96% of malaria deaths, with 80% of the fatalities being children under five, according to the report “Mathematical Modelling and Optimal Control of Malaria Using Awareness-Based Interventions” by FAHAD AL BASIR and Teklebirhan Abraha.
-The World Health Organization (WHO) highlights that malaria during pregnancy can lead to severe complications, including anemia, premature birth, and low birth weight.
+Malaria remains one of the deadliest diseases globally, particularly impacting children under five and pregnant women.
+In 2020, Africa accounted for 95% of malaria cases and 96% of malaria-related deaths.
+According to the study âMathematical Modelling and Optimal Control of Malaria Using Awareness-Based Interventionsâ by Fahad Al Basir and Teklebirhan Abraha, 80% of these deaths were among children under five.
+The World Health Organization (WHO) also notes that malaria during pregnancy can lead to severe complications such as anemia, premature birth, and low birth weight.

-Despite these challenges, there is hope.
-Advances in molecular identification, as highlighted in the study “Revolutionizing Malaria Vector Control: The Importance of Accurate Species Identification through Enhanced Molecular Capacity,” and innovative technologies, such as those reviewed in “Leveraging innovation technologies to respond to malaria: a systematized literature review of emerging technologies,” offer new avenues for combating malaria.
-However, these efforts require precise and continuous data collection to be effective.
+Despite these challenges, new solutions are emerging.
+Advances in molecular identification, highlighted in the study âRevolutionizing Malaria Vector Control: The Importance of Accurate Species Identification through Enhanced Molecular Capacity,â and ongoing technological innovations, such as those reviewed in âLeveraging Innovation Technologies to Respond to Malaria: A Systematized Literature Review of Emerging Technologies,â offer promising avenues for malaria control.
+However, these strategies rely on accurate and continuous data collection, which is often difficult to maintain.

 Project Goals